aniketjivani/aniketjivani/README.md

-Student at University of Michigan
+Graduate Student at University of Michigan!

-Working on uncertainty quantification for computationally expensive simulation models.
+I work on topics in uncertainty quantification for computationally expensive simulation models.
 Currently exploring:

 - Active learning
 - Neural ODEs and related methods
-- BI for Surrogate Model Training
+- Bayesian Inference for Surrogate Model Training
-- Applying methods from UQ to Space Weather
+- Application of UQ Methods to Space Weather data.